setms/book/docs/requirements/digest/index.md

 The analyst serves as the principal interpreter through which requirements flow between the customer community and the software development team @@Wiegers2013.

-For consumer software, the **product manager** plays the role of business analyst.
+For software used outside the organization that developed it, a **product manager** plays the role of business analyst.
 Both roles can also coexist, with the product manager focusing on the external market and user demands, and the BA converting those into functional requirements.

-In Agile projects, the **product owner** plays the role of business analyst, although sometimes both roles are present.
+In Agile software development, the **product owner** plays the role of business analyst, although sometimes both roles are present.

 Business analysts have their own body of knowledge @@BABOK2015, including an extension for Agile software development @@AgileBABOK2017.